(a) Petition Filing Fee/Installments.

-(1) The filing fee required by 28 U.S.C. § 1930(b) shall be paid upon the filing of a complaint or the notice of removal initiating an adversary proceeding.
+(1) The filing fee required by 28 U.S.C. § 1930(b) must be paid upon the filing of a complaint or the notice of removal initiating an adversary proceeding.

-(2) Failure to pay the filing fee as required in this Rule shall result in dismissal of the adversary proceeding without prejudice.
+(3) Failure to pay the filing fee may result in dismissal of the adversary proceeding.

 (c) Miscellaneous Proceeding Filing Fee.

-(1) The filing fee required by 28 U.S.C. § 1930(b) shall be paid upon the filing to register a judgment entered by another bankruptcy court or other miscellaneous filing.
+(1) The fee required by 28 U.S.C. § 1930(b) must be paid to register a judgment entered by another bankruptcy court or to commence a miscellaneous proceeding.

 (d) Form of Payment.

-(1) Except as provided in subsection (2) for attorney electronic filings, all filing fees and other court costs payable to the clerk shall be made in cash, by certified check or money order, or by check drawn on the account of an attorney admitted to practice before this court or a business check of a process server or trustee and shall be made payable to "Clerk, U.S. Bankruptcy Court."
+(1) Except as provided in subsection (2), all filing fees and other court costs payable to the Clerk must be made by certified check or money order, or by check drawn on the account of an attorney admitted to practice before this court or a business check of a process server or trustee and shall be made payable to "Clerk, U.S. Bankruptcy Court."

-(2) For attorney electronic filings that require a fee, the fee shall be paid by using a credit card or debit card on-line through the ECF Internet filing fee payment process no later than 72 hours from the filing of the document.
-The credit card or debit card used to pay the filing fee must be that of the attorney or law firm that represents the party; use of a party’s credit card or debit card is prohibited.
-A document, other than a petition, electronically filed that requires a filing fee shall be deemed lodged, and not filed, and no further action shall be taken until the filing fee is paid.
-Failure to timely pay the filing fee constitutes good cause for the clerk to suspend the filer’s ECF password until such time as all outstanding fees are paid.
+(2) For electronic filings by counsel, the fee must be paid by using counsel’s credit or debit card on-line through the ECF Internet filing fee payment process no later than seventy-two (72) hours from the filing of the document.
+The Court may take no further action until the filing fee is paid.
+Failure to pay the filing fee constitutes cause for the Clerk to suspend the filer’s ECF password until all outstanding fees are paid.